abhinawtiwari/PujariSamooh/README.md

 Section 1 (main section):
-login to rasp-028.berry.scss.tcd.ie (rasp-028 is mandatory here, since it's hardcoded to act as a router) unzip the p3-integrated file from the submission and copy the p3-integrated folder to any path on the pi cd to the p3-integrated folder and run the following:
+login to rasp-028.berry.scss.tcd.ie (rasp-028 is mandatory here, since it's hardcoded to act as a router) unzip the p3-integrated file from the submission and copy the p3-integrated folder to any path on the pi cd to the p3-integrated folder (this folder contains runme.sh) and run the following:

 chmod +x runme.sh
 chmod +x pass.sh